 In the normal course of business, our financial position is subject to a variety of risks, including market risk associated with interest rate movements and foreign currency exchange risk.
-Our cash, cash equivalents and available-for-sale securities as of June 30, 2019, consisted primarily of money market funds, U.S. Treasury securities and corporate debt securities.
+Our cash and cash equivalents as of September 30, 2019 consisted of money market funds.
 Our cash is invested in accordance with an investment policy approved by our Board of Directors that specifies the categories (money market funds, U.S. Treasury securities and debt securities of U.S. government agencies, corporate bonds, asset-backed securities, and other securities), allocations, and ratings of securities we may consider for investment.
 Currently, we have focused on investing in U.S. Treasuries until market conditions improve.

 Our market risk associated with interest rate movements is affected by changes in the general level of U.S. interest rates, particularly because the majority of our investments are in short-term marketable debt securities.
 The primary objective of our investment activities is to preserve principal.
 Some of the securities that we invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the value of the investment to fluctuate.
 For example, if we purchase a security that was issued with a fixed interest rate and the prevailing interest rate later rises, the value of our investment may decline.
-A hypothetical 100 basis point increase in interest rates would reduce the fair value of our available-for-sale securities at June 30, 2019, by approximately \$0.4 million.
+We had no available-for-sale securities at September 30, 2019.
 In general, money market funds are not subject to market risk because the interest paid on such funds fluctuates with the prevailing interest rate.

-A portion of our operations consist of revenues from outside of the United States, some of which are denominated in Euros, and, as such, we have foreign currency exchange exposure for these revenues and associated accounts receivable.
-Future fluctuations in the Euro exchange rate may impact our revenues and cash flows.
+A portion of our operations consist of revenues from outside of the United States, some of which are denominated in Euros and Canadian Dollars, and, as such, we have foreign currency exchange exposure for these revenues and associated accounts receivable.
+Future fluctuations in the Euro and Canadian Dollar exchange rates may impact our revenues and cash flows.